 How can I decide which of the two treatments is best for me?

 Microdermabrasion is the ideal treatment for those looking to improve their complexion with a safe, quick, and comfortable procedure.
 Generally speaking, there tends to be no downtime after Microdermabrasion treatment.
 So, if you are looking for something fast, affordable, and non-invasive, then Microdermabrasion is an excellent choice.

 - Restores dull skin tones

 - Clears sun damage

-Microneedling, on the other hand, is more suitable for those who would like to venture a little deeper in order to reverse the signs of aging.
-In addition to looking younger, you can also use microneedling for burns, acne and sun damage.
+Microneedling, on the other hand, is more suitable for those who would like to venture a little deeper to reverse the signs of aging.
+You can also use microneedling for burns, acne, and sun damage, in addition to looking younger.
 There tends to be a little bit of redness of the skin after the treatment, which can persist for a few hours; however, for the most part, microneedling can clear up rather quickly.
 If you are dealing with rather prominent markings on your face and wish to make a visible difference to your complexion, then microneedling could be the best option for you.

 - Shrink pores

 - Repairs scars from acne